 Provide light for fluorescence microscopy and activation of light-gated ion channels via an external custom-built LED control box, comprising three LEDs of different color (460 nm, 525 nm, 640 nm, see Table of Materials).

 Modify the microcontroller and graphical user interface (GUI) code for the control box to allow control of the LED via external Time to Live (TTL) pulses, generated in data acquisition software protocols (see Table of Materials).
-Have TTL pulses transmitted to the LED control box via the digital-analogue-converter.
+Transmit TTL pulses to the LED control box via the digital-analogue-converter.

-Have the LED to be driven and the number of pulses be chosen via the GUI.
+Drive the LED and choose the number of pulses via the GUI.
 Upon receiving the command from the GUI the microcontroller starts a process on a new core.
 In this process the TTL input as well as a control switch set from the GUI will be continuously checked.

-When the TTL input is positive, have the microcontroller turn the LED on and then resume checking the TTL input.
-Once the TTL signal returns to zero, have the microcontroller turn the LED off and reduce the number of pulses left by one.
-If at any point the control switch is false or the number of pulses is zero, have the microcontroller stop this process until a new command is received from the GUI.
+When the TTL input is positive,the microcontroller turns the LED on and then resumes checking the TTL input.
+Once the TTL signal returns to zero, the microcontroller turns the LED off and reduces the number of pulses left by one.
+If at any point the control switch is false or the number of pulses is zero, the microcontroller stops this process until a new command is received from the GUI.

 Directly couple the LEDs into the backport of the microscope.